About Our Staff

-In December of 2017, the FBCD Congregation voted to call Matt Snyder to the position of Pastor to Young Adults.
-Matt is a graduate of Friends University in Wichita, Kansas and a graduate of the McAfee School of Theology, Mercer University.
+Matt is a graduate (2007) of Friends University in Wichita, Kansas and a graduate (2017) of the McAfee School of Theology, Mercer University.
 In his past, Matt has served as a youth pastor, worship leader, missionary, non-profit marketing consultant, and even a coffee roaster!
 So it should be no surprise that he loves when discipleship intersects with a good cup of coffee.

 You can read Matt's writing at matthewlasnyder.com